 Identify inefficiencies, set performance standards and measure success

 On a regular basis, fleet managers need to address a range of responsibilities such as vehicles and equipment, maintenance operations, drivers, fuel, and safety.

 The ability to collate and analyse quality, relevant data can lead to better asset and operations management.
 Such data can also help drive an informed approach to identifying inefficiencies and create opportunities to set performance standards and accurately measure success.

 What data do I need?

-The key to efficiently and effectively utilizing data begins with two key steps:
+The key to efficiently and effectively utilising data begins with two key steps:

 Step 1: Have a clear understanding of the data available

 Data can be received from numerous sources including management information, financial software, external services, parts and fuel suppliers, and increasingly from vehicle telematics systems.
-There is a danger of having too much data which means it’s important to determine what you actually need.
+There is, however, a danger of having too much data which means it’s important to determine what you actually need.